zaghloul404/zaghloul404/README.md

 <h1 align="center">Hi 👋, I'm Mahmoud</h1>
 <h3 align="center">A passionate developer from Egypt with a background in IT infrastructure</h3>

+- 🔭 **I'm currently developing tools to help ESL students expand their vocabulary and ace their exams**

 - 📫 How to reach me **zaghloul404 [at] iCloud [dot] com**

 <h3 align="left">Connect with me:</h3>